chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 \

 In sum, this analysis has shown that when participants hold a more favourable attitude towards a research topic, they perceived researchers who were personally affected by their own research as being more trustworthy.
-The association appeared to be reversed for researchers who were not personally affected by their research, but a Bayes factor analysis indicated that there was no association between trustworthiness and attitude in this group.
+Although the association appeared to be reversed for researchers who were not personally affected by their research, a Bayes factor analysis indicated that there was insufficient evidence of an association between trustworthiness and attitude in this group.

 \